peterhinch/micropython-async/v3/docs/TUTORIAL.md

 The key difference between `Barrier` and `gather` is symmetry: `gather` is asymmetrical.
 One task owns the `gather` and awaits completion of a set of tasks.
-By contrast `Barrier` can be used symmetrically with member tasks pausing until all have reached the barrier.
+By contrast, `Barrier` can be used symmetrically with member tasks pausing until all have reached the barrier.
 This makes it suited for use in the `while True:` constructs common in firmware applications.
 Use of `gather` would imply instantiating a set of tasks on every pass of the loop.